patrickcberry/jekyll-bootstrap4/pages/tasks.md

 ###### Resume
 - Project Tags - Add a count
 - Project Tags - Improve formatting
+- Browse projects in chronological order
+- Filter projects by decade 1990, 2000, 2010
+- Download PDF link
+- Add employer to each project description
+- Links to navigate to next and previous projects

 ###### Resume Formatting
 - Collapse sidebar on small devices